 - 1 teaspoon salt

 - Cook pasta according to package directions.
-Meanwhile, in a large skillet, saute the yellow squash, zucchini, peppers and onions in butter until crisp-tender.
-Add garlic; cook 1 minute longer.
-Stir in broth and tomato; bring to a boil.
+Meanwhile, in a large skillet, saute the yellow squash, zucchini, peppers, onions and garlic in butter until crisp-tender.
+Add broth and tomato; bring to a boil.
 Cook and stir until liquid is reduced by half.

 Originally published as Summer Garden Pasta in Taste of Home August/September 2004, p45